janetzki/Mechanism-Browser/README.md

 <br></br>
+## Requirements
+Make sure that you have the following software with the corresponding versions installed:
+- Python >= 3.5.3
+- Pip >= 10.0.1
+- Node >= 8.11.3
+- NPM >= 5.6.0

+The Mechanism Browser works best with Mozilla Firefox.

+<br></br>
 ## Setup
 ### Add server to hosts file
 For any system that should have access to the Mechanism Browser, add the IP of the server and the hostname "mechanism-browser" to its hosts file.